-While no formal survey has been conducted, there appears to be recognition that PAGR is a lean and efficient operation.
-We generate excellent results, given our small staff and continue to win regional and national awards for the quality of our work.
+While no formal survey has been conducted, there appears to be recognition that PAGR is one of the leanest and most efficient operations in the entire district.
+We generate excellent results, given our small staff.
+Even as the staff now stands at 11 from 26 last spring, the team continues to produce quality products and juggle its many conflicting deadlines and priorities.

 Resources are needed to conduct appropriate research - internally and externally - to tailor communication and channels of communication for maximum impact.
+Staff and funds are needed to rebuild the department and to broaden service delivery.
+There is just so much that can be done with one FT practitioner and another working only 30% of the time on PR!